Introduction

 - Implement the software in phases

-- Focus on essential features first
+- Prioritise essential features first

-- Provide readily available support resources.
+- Provide easily accessible support resources.

 Measuring success and ROI

-- User adoption rate: Track the percentage of team members actively using the software.
+- User adoption rate: Track the percentage of team members actively using the software

-- Time savings: Measure the reduction in time spent on administrative tasks.
+- Time savings: Measure the reduction in time spent on administrative tasks

-- Collaboration metrics: Monitor increases in team communication and file sharing.
+- Collaboration metrics: Monitor increases in team communication and file sharing

 - Financial impact: Calculate cost savings and potential revenue increases attributed to improved project management.